ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

    .. image:: ../images/autotune_copterwind.png
        :target: ../_images/autotune_copterwind.png
        :width: 500px
 #.
-Set the ch7/ch8 switch to the HIGH position to engage auto tuning:
+Set the ch7/ch8 switch to the HIGH position, or switch to AUTOTUNE mode, to engage auto tuning:

    -  You will see it twitch about 20 degrees left and right for a few minutes, then it will repeat forward and back.